sm2302-aug23/grp-matlab-irrational-4/README.md

 > Description of solutions to all the tasks

 ## Digital Reconstruction
-Using the `names.mat` from Task 1, plot data points with use of
+Using the `names.mat` from Task 1, plot data points with the use of:
-- `spline` : produces a series of polynomials joined at knots.
-Its used to interpolate or smooth data.
+- `spline` : Produces a series of polynomials joined at knots.
+It is used to interpolate or smooth data.
-- `subplot` : illustrates all 4 members' name plot graphs in a single figure
+- `subplot` : Illustrates all 4 members' name plot graphs in a single figure.

 ```rust
 Muqri will put code for names.m here